cseanburns/systems-librarianship/src/2a-using-gcloud-virtual-machines.md

 In this course,
 we're going to use gcloud (via Google) to provide us with virtual machines.
-There are cloud servie providers available that you can explore on your own.
+There are other cloud service providers available that you can explore on your own.
-You can also test out
+You can also play with
-[VirtualBox][virtualbox],
+[VirtualBox][virtualbox]
+(on your own),
 which I've used in prior classes, to install virtual machines on your own computers.